yoandresaav/Trift-Store/README.md

 In my experiencie the fast, more secure and not cheaper solution is implement a third part service like I said before.
 But each project is diferent.
 In one project one startup ask me to renderize the html with the same design as a pdf, and a little canvas in the bottom center with the posibilite to draw there.
 I send the draw to the backend and generate a pdf and the customer press a ok button.
 In my opinion was the approach that they need.

 6. Identify the specific technologies or libraries best suited for implementing e-signature and SMS features.

-I have worked with Docusign and Twilio.
+In my opinion Docusign(e-signature) and Twilio (sms).
+They have python packages and work well with Django and Celery.
+I have worked with both and never got problems.

 7. Discuss the security protocols and considerations to be instituted.
 - In Django uses .env files with keys values.